vzaramel/cqrs-redux/README.markdown

 ### Write side

-Using the DDD approach each module should live in a folder inside the domain folder.
+Each module (Bounded Context) should live in a folder inside the domain folder.

-Each modules has handlers (mappers) which apply functions like ( aggregateRoot, command) -> [events] Each modules has reducers which are used to reconstruct the state of the aggregate base on the event stream
+Each modules has handlers (mappers) which apply functions like.

+( aggregateRoot, command) -> [events]

+Each modules has reducers which are used to reconstruct the state of the aggregate base on their event stream

 ### Read side